 Concern is a non-governmental, international humanitarian organisation that strives for a world free from poverty, fear and oppression.
-We operate in approx. 25 countries worldwide.
-We deliver life-saving and life- changing interventions in the world's poorest and most crisis-affected countries.
+We operate in approx. 26 countries worldwide.
+We deliver life-saving and life-changing interventions in the world's poorest and most crisis-affected countries.
 From rapid emergency response to innovative development programming, we go to the hardest to reach places to make sure that no-one is left behind.

-Concern regards all forms of modern slavery and human trafficking as abhorrent and is committed to ensuring that everyone it deals with is treated with dignity.
-We are committed to ensuring that the way we conduct our business and dealings with our suppliers, service providers and contractors ("Suppliers") reflects our values.
-We strive to ensure that the way we run our business prevents and deters any form of modern slavery and human trafficking from occurring anywhere in our business and supply chain and are committed to the continuing evaluation of our systems and processes to ensure that we can better raise awareness of, prevent, report and respond to issues of modern slavery across the organisation.
+Concern has zero tolerance of all forms of modern slavery and human trafficking and regards them as abhorrent.
+Actions to safeguard the wellbeing of adults and children and prevent harm, abuse or exploitation is at the core of what we do.
+We are committed to working to ensure that the way we conduct our business and dealings with our suppliers, service providers and contractors ("Suppliers") and partners reflects our values.
+We strive to ensure that the way in which we work prevents and deters any form of modern slavery and human trafficking from occurring anywhere in our business and supply chain and are committed to the continuing evaluation of our systems and processes to ensure that we can better raise awareness of, prevent, report and respond to issues of modern slavery across the organisation.